skalenetwork/documentation/validators/register-validator-node.md

 ```

 4. You will need SSL certificates for each node.
 [See the Node SSL instructions](/validators/node-ssl.adoc).

-5. You should run skale commands using sudo
+5. You should run skale commands using sudo.

 If you have any concerns or questions, please don't hesitate to reach out to SKALE Team leads on [discord](http://skale.chat/).